Browse by Medical Category

 The gene most commonly discussed with patients in our clinic is the CDKN2A gene (also known as p16), which contributes to an increased risk of melanoma and, in some families, possibly pancreatic cancer.
 However, this gene is found in only a portion of hereditary melanoma families.

-Since the genetic cause of most hereditary melanoma cases is not well established, the Melanoma Genetics Clinic has an active interest in research in order to advance our knowledge and understanding of hereditary melanoma.
-Currently, our melanoma research registry includes over 300 participants.
-In addition, our team contributes to the growing body of research and publications regarding hereditary melanoma.
+Since the genetic cause of most hereditary melanoma cases is not well-known, our clinic has an active interest in research to better our understanding of hereditary melanoma.
+Our melanoma research registry currently includes more than 300 participants.
+Our team contributes to the growing body of research and publications regarding hereditary melanoma.

 Appointments for the Melanoma Genetics Clinic may be held at one of two locations:

 To schedule an appointment at either location, please call 617-724-1971.